esemoney/papers/README.md

 # papers

-> Papers (ideally with code) exploring token engineering
+> Papers (ideally with code) exploring token engineering and DAOs and stuff

 [From curved bonding to configuration spaces](https://epub.wu.ac.at/7385/1/zargham_shorish_paruch.pdf)